 Sharp is a leader in experimental clinical oncology — offering patients access to the latest cancer treatments.

-Sharp has more than 40 open clinical trials related to cancer treatment at any time.
+Sharp has more than 20 open clinical trials for almost every tumor site at any time.
 These trials are vital to finding and advancing cancer treatment options and play a key role in saving the lives of more cancer patients.

 Sharp is designated as a Quintiles Prime Site, which means that Sharp medical facilities play an enhanced role in global clinical research and the development of new and more effective medicines.